bruyange/bruyange/README.md

-# Hi there 👋, Zaneza
+# Hi there 👋, Zaneza Ruyange
 I am Zaneza, and I do Software design, Mobile and Web development.I really enjoy working with frameworks like Electron, React and React Native, as well as CMS like WordPress, Drupal, Joomla, Wix, Shopify and Magento.

 ## Skills and Experience